Active labour market policies: Origins of ALMPs

-Concept of Social Investment
+Concept of social investment

 Active labour market policies are based on the concept of social investment, which rests on the idea of basing decision-making on the welfare of society in quantifiable terms, by increasing the employability, incomes and productivity of economic agents, so this approach interprets state expenditure not as consumption but as an investment that will produce returns on the welfare of individuals.
 The adoption of this concept has thus added to the traditional task of social policy to maintain income levels that of promoting labour market integration by removing barriers to entry through state intervention.

 Program types

+ALMPs have diverse origins and forms.
 According to Giulano Bonolli, there are four main categories of ALMPs: